 Mexico allows passengers to bring up 200 cigarettes or 50 cigars or 200 grams of pipe tobacco.

-Can You Bring Cigarettes on a Plane If You’re Under 21?
+You Might Be Able to Bring Cigarettes If You’re Under 21

 Depending on the country you are flying from/to, it may be illegal to bring cigarettes on a plane if you are under 21.